 Capture High Areas with Monopod

-The video below demonstrates a multi-shot capture that uses a 360° camera mounted on a monopod to capture areas above the metal shelves.
+The video below demonstrates a cluster shot capture that uses a 360° camera mounted on a monopod to capture areas above the metal shelves.
 Notice that our Cupix team member adheres to our recommended best practices for standing while taking each photo, as well as for selecting where to take photos.

 Posture and Physical Awareness